 You can find me on twitter (@aurbis) which I’m trying to be more involved.

 Hello, I’m Gavin, a Technical Consultant for an Autodesk VAR in Christchurch, New Zealand.
 I emigrated here from South Africa when I was 11 years old, eventually marrying a girl from the deep south (of New Zealand.)
 We have 2 child-substitutes in the form of Sphynx cats, but hope to add some human members to the family at some point too.

 Outside of work I am a man of numerous varied passions and interests.
 A few that stand out would be: touring around our beautiful country on my motorbike with my wife, hacking my espresso machine to make a better cup, performing CNC conversions on machine tools, and building UAVs.
 Some of these personal projects might filter through to my blog posts as most of my hobbies involve design/digital prototyping of some sort.

-I’m an Autodesk Inventor 2013 Certified Professional and focus on both Inventor and Vault.
+I’m an Autodesk Inventor 2015 Certified Professional and focus on Inventor, Vault and the HSM CAM products.
 My role is a split between technical support/consulting and software development, usually in the form of customisation for Autodesk Products.
 Before becoming a Technical Consultant, I spent about 10 years using Inventor and Vault as a mechanical designer.
 I have worked in a variety of industries including Aerospace, Defense, Consumer Products, and materials handling equipment for everything from logging/mining to food.
 In these areas I’ve designed machinery, equipment and products involving a huge variety of materials and manufacturing processes.

 I place utmost emphasis on manufacturability in the design work I do, as a result of having always worked very closely with the manufacturing environment.
 This has taught me to adapt and calibrate my digital-prototyping tools to give real-world results.